WeMakecc/OpenPodBay/centralina/config/README.md

 - `local.auth`: the password for the webpanel admin and for the arduinos (all the service part is protected by basic auth authentication).
 - `mail.auth`: the gmail account to notification when the server start (if something goes wrong and the server crashes and the linux service restarts the centralina)
 - `nodes.auth`: the password that protects the arduinos (all the API in the arduino side has to be protected by a basic auth password.
 This configuration is acheived by the [Arduino YUN configuration page](http://arduino.cc/en/Guide/ArduinoYun#toc5))
+- `wordpress.auth` the configurations to communicate to the wordpress e-commerce portal.